 The Registrar will also notify the Bursar (Accounts Receivable), Financial Aid, and Veterans Education and Training Center staff to assist with resolving financial obligations as applicable.

+Re-Admission

+In accordance to Chapter 3 of Volume 2 of the Federal Student Aid Handbook, “A school must promptly readmit a service member with the same academic status they had when last attending the school or accepted for admission to the school.
+This requirement applies to any student who cannot attend school due to military service.”

 RELATED